Why glue prom or any flowers? Which glue to use? And what shouldn’t you do with glue?

 Apply the adhesive to the back of the first surface, such as a flat wire backing, remove one side of the white liner paper, apply the UGLU to the surface.

 With firm pressure, rub your finger over the remaining white liner to ensure solid contact.
-No worries about it holding your flowers, when well placed a 3” strip of UGLU can hold up to 2 lbs.
+No worries about it holding your flowers: when well placed, a 3 inch strip of UGLU can hold up to 2 lbs.

 To cut UGLU into a smaller segments, serrated scissors work well.
 Rub the scissor blades with an oil-based product or dip the blades into water prior to cutting to keep the UGLU from sticking.